ebi-uniprot/uniprot-manual/help/id_mapping.md

 > POST /idmapping/run

-For example, to map UniProtKB entries P21802, P12345, we could POST a request to the above REST end-point as follows:
+For example, to map UniProtKB entries P21802 and P12345, we could POST a request to the above REST end-point as follows:

 > **Request**